 If your goal is to build muscle like a superhero or get shredded like a fitness model, two workouts per week makes for a slow pace.
-A better frequency for strength training requires that you hit the gym 3-4 times per week to create your own muscular transformation.
+An even better frequency for strength training requires that you hit the gym 3-4 times per week to create your own muscular transformation.

 What’s particularly interesting is the correlation between payment frequency and attendance since that infers members are really trying to “get their money’s worth” if they’re paying more often.

 And that last statistic about lying should have made you chuckle and wag your finger in disapproval.
 Results speak for themselves, so in the long run, they’re not fooling anybody.